Romualdas Marcinkus: In Lithuanian army service

-In French army service
+In French air force service

-Marcinkus arrived in France in mid-March 1940 and immediately requested acceptance into the French Air Force.
+Marcinkus arrived in France in mid-March 1940 and immediately requested acceptance into the French Air Force (Armee de l'Air).
 Bureaucratic delays hindered his enlistment.
 By the time these hurdles were cleared, the Battle for France was rapidly drawing to a close.
-It is possible, however, that Marcinkus succeeded in shooting down several German military planes during his short career in the French air force.
+It is possible, however, that Marcinkus succeeded in shooting down several German military planes during his short career in that air force.

 After France surrendered, Marcinkus managed to make his way to the French colonies in Africa (Morocco and Algeria).
 He decided to go to Great Britain and continue fighting, but the French army's terms of armistice at Compiègne and tensions between Britain and France made this difficult.
-On 12 August 1940 he was finally demobilized from the French army.
+On 12 August 1940 he was finally demobilized from the French air force.
 Marcinkus and some of his associates concocted a daring plan to commandeer several aircraft without authorization and fly to England.
 The plan was not executed due to increased security at airfields and other circumstances.
 He finally received the necessary documents enabling him to go to Britain in autumn of 1940.